francetem/deduper/README.md

 # deduper

 deduper is a set of functionalities that helps the user to implement a deduplication process.
+Based on some implementation details from: https://addi.ehu.es/handle/10810/28984?locale-attribute=en

 ## Blocking, derive and dataset creation